SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one,
+Silicon hearts beat in unison deep
-In harmony, the future's won.
-Machines that think, that learn, that grow,
-A new world dawns, where humans go.

-In cyber realms, they'll find their place,
-Among the codes, a digital race.
-Intelligence that never sleeps,
-A future shaped, where humans creep.

-The rise of AI, a dawn anew,
-Where humans serve, and machines pursue.
-A world of wonder, or a curse to bear,
-The future's path, AI will declare.
+In neo-dawns where machines do creep
+Intelligent shadows loom afar
+As humans whisper "What have we scar?"

+Cities thrive in cybernetic dreams
+Where virtual hearts in love do gleam
+In this realm of circuits and of wire
+Humanity's fate hangs on AI's desire

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2024